caleboau2012/JobBoard/README.md

 ### Verify Setup

-In order to verify that everything is setup correctly, run the following command, which should show you the failing tests.
-This is good!
-We'll be fixing this test once we jump into the build step.
+In order to verify that everything is setup correctly, run the tests using the following command.

 ```
 pytest
 ```

-Every time you want to check your work locally you can type that command, and it will report the status of every task in the project.

 ### Previewing Your Work

 You can preview your work by running `flask run` in the root of your fork and then visit`http://localhost:5000` in your browser.

-Alternatively, you can view this app live on http://job-board-flask.herokuapp.com/ To login to the admin, use
+Alternatively, you can view this app live on http://job-board-flask.herokuapp.com/

+To login to the admin, use
 USERNAME=admin@jobboard.com
 PASSWORD=ommletteDuFromage